 As a leaseholder you pay a service charge for the delivery of services to your property and building, or on your scheme.
-This may include things like cleaning, lighting, secure door entry, grounds maintenance, reserve or sinking funds, and the cost of managing these services.
+This may include things like a warden service and alarm system, cleaning, lighting, secure door entry, grounds maintenance, reserve or sinking funds, and the cost of managing these services.